All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Model Class Reliance

-Creating these addition boundaries will also require a limit on the complexity of $\mathcal{F}$.
-We propose a complexity measure in the form of a covering number.
+Fortunately, both problematic scenarios are solved by requiring a limit on the complexity of $\mathcal{F}$.
+We propose a complexity measure in the form of a covering number, which allows us control a worst case scenario of either overfitting or MR estimation error.
 Specifically, we define the set of functions $\mathcal{G}_{r}$ as an \emph{$r$-margin-expectation-cover }if for any $f\in\mathcal{F}$ and any distribution $D$, there exists $g\in\mathcal{G}_{r}$ such that

 We define the \emph{covering number} $\mathcal{N}(\mathcal{F},r)$ to be the size of the smallest $r$-margin-expectation-cover for $\mathcal{F}$.
 In general, we use $\mathbb{P}_{V\sim D}$ and $\mathbb{E}_{V\sim D}$ to denote probabilities and expectations with respect to a random variable $V$ following the distribution $D$.
 We abbreviate these quantities accordingly when $V$ or $D$ are clear from context, for example, as $\mathbb{P}_{D}$, $\mathbb{P}_{V}$, or simply $\mathbb{P}$.
 Unless otherwise stated, all expectations and probabilities are taken with respect to the (unknown) population distribution.